Marine Biology Adventure Camp

 - Earn fifteen hours of community service credit

 Due to our commitment to personal instruction, our low student-to-staff ratios ensure personal attention and maximize your camper’s educational adventure.
-Each camp session is limited to 24 students which are broken down into two pods of 12 guaranteeing everyone has a high quality hands on experience.
+Each camp session is limited to 24 students which are broken down into two pods of 12 guaranteeing everyone has a high-quality hands-on experience.

-Camp tuition includes: lodging on Topsail Island, all meals from dinner on the first day to breakfast on the last day, 24-hour same-gender adult supervision, admission to all activities, all equipment, transportation including pickup and drop off from the Wilmington International Airport (ILM), Sea Turtle Hospital donation, community service certificate, Sea Turtle Camp t-shirt and memorable group photo.
-Campers are responsible for round trip airfare to ILM or transportation to Topsail Island and additional money for souvenirs.
+Camp tuition includes lodging on Topsail Island, all meals from dinner on the first day to breakfast on the last day, 24-hour access to camp staff, admission to all activities, all equipment, and transportation including pick up and drop off from the Wilmington International Airport (ILM), Sea Turtle Hospital donation, community service certificate, Sea Turtle Camp t-shirt, and memorable group photo.
+Campers are responsible for round-trip airfare to ILM or transportation to Topsail Island and additional money for souvenirs.

 2024 Marine Biology Adventure Camp Dates:

 Coastal North Carolina is surrounded by rich marine ecosystems that countless aquatic species call home.
 From the expansive Atlantic Ocean, with its miles of white sand beaches on barrier islands to the fluctuating and dynamic salt marsh habitats, Sea Turtle Camp gives you the opportunity to explore and study these amazing ecosystems in depth.
-We strive to provide teenagers with the opportunity to learn more about marine biology and conservation through hands-on, feet-wet experiential educational.
+We strive to provide teenagers with the opportunity to learn more about marine biology and conservation through hands-on, feet-wet experiential education.
 Campers get the extraordinary opportunity to work with live sea turtles as well as participate in some amazing daily activities designed to teach them through experience instead of out of a textbook.

 During this awesome adventure you will: